mdn/content/files/en-us/web/css/justify-content/index.md

 {{EmbedLiveSample("Visualizing_flex_item_distribution", "100%", 180)}}

 Select different keywords from the drop-down menu to visualize the different `justify-content` keyword values.
-Because an item on the first line can grow, there is no available space for the `justify-content` property to distribute on that line only.
-With the `space-between` value, the first item on each line is flush with the main-start edge, and the last item is flush with the main-end edge; this means if a line has only one item, it will be at the main-start edge (as seen in the last line).
-This is not the case for other `space-*` values, such as `space-evenly` and `space-around`, which centers one-item flex-lines.
+Because an item on the first line can grow, there is no available space on that line for the `justify-content` property to distribute.
+With the `space-between` value, the first item on each line is flush with the main-start edge, and the last item is flush with the main-end edge.
+As a result, if a line has only one item, it will be aligned with the main-start edge (as seen in the last line).
+This is not the case for other `space-*` values, such as `space-evenly` and `space-around`, which center one-item flex-lines.

 ## Specifications